 When adrenaline kicks in, our instinct after an accident is to see if everyone in the vehicle is okay–we’re not necessarily thinking about who is responsible or how it will affect our insurance claim.

 For this reason, many personal injury attorneys rely on auto accident forensics to help piece together the accident.
 Knowing what these investigators do can help you protect your claim.

 What Is an Auto Accident Investigator?

-A forensic investigator reconstructs the accident scene, which helps a jury decide who was at fault for a car accident.
+In auto accident forensics, the investigator reconstructs the accident scene, which helps a jury decide who was at fault for a car accident.
 Auto accident reconstruction is highly scientific and involves investigative measures including: